bcgov/gis-pantry/docs/Using-GitHub.md

 For Option 1 above you do not have to push edits up to your fork cause that is where you did the edits.
 See further below on creating a pull request.

 For Option 2 you would need to get your edits copied from your computer up to your fork on GitHub.
-See example Below.
+See example below.

 1. Make sure you have correct repository selected in GitHub Desktop
-2. Fetch Origin if any code is missing
+2. Fetch origin if any code is missing
 3. Commit edits up to forked master
 4. Push committed edits up to GitHub fork.